Finishing the story: how narratives affect the ways we live and think

 These themes and explorations are interesting in their own right but are inextricably tied to what it means to be human.
 They are tied to desires of wanting to improve mental wellbeing, minimize regret, and even obtain a sense of flourishing.
 The logic here is that following certain narratives and approaches to meaning can make the difference between cognitive states of depression, states of baseline functioning, and even states of flourishing.
 The mission of netproject.org isn’t just to explore these ideas for the sake of intellectual thought experiments, nor is it to publish psychology and philosophy research that might have an impact on the fields several years later–if at all.
 We actively want, and are working on interventions that we hope can have a demonstrable, large-scale impact sooner rather than later, because we believe that building a meaningful and flourishing world shouldn’t only be a theoretical and intellectual exercise.
 Among other tools, our platform will allow users to introspect and understand the narratives in their own lives in a uniquely insightful way.
 A meaningful, fulfilling life should be something that can be achieved by us today–but only if we want it.
 We’re incorporating an original approach to what we’re developing, backed by our own innovative research ideas that we’ve been exploring for years, as well as ideas from other researchers and thinkers.

 Narrative affects all of us–share this article with someone you know to start a conversation about what narratives they believe.
 If you want to get involved to join our team or help to fund us, reach out to us at future@netproject.org.
-For a list of our current team needs, visit our openings page.
 Subscribe to our email list for relevant philosophical topics we’ll be tackling in future posts, product updates, and to hear about our private beta launch.

 Dictionary